 I clearly saw just a tiny portion of this enormous park, but I got a good feeling for the unmatched beauty and remoteness of Alaska.

-Chantelle and James built their home 25 years ago, but moved to Anchorage for seven years to finishing raising their sons and experience other opportunities.
-Their sons are now grown, and Chantelle is able to work remotely as a bereavement counselor, so they recently moved back home.
-“I´m a country girl at heart” Chantelle told me.
+Katie and James built their home 25 years ago, but moved to Anchorage for seven years to finishing raising their sons and experience other opportunities.
+Their sons are now grown, and Katie is able to work remotely as a bereavement counselor, so they recently moved back home.
+“I´m a country girl at heart” Katie told me.
 Living off the land in such a cold place is very difficult and requires one to be exceedingly scrappy.
-James and Chantelle rely heavily on moose meat, which they hunt.
+James and Katie rely heavily on moose meat, which they hunt.
 They also get salmon from the Copper River, and forage for berries and mushrooms.
 Now into the late fall, they were stockpiling wood to heat the home during the long winter.

 The winters can be hard but provide time to think of new ideas to add to the life they are building.
 They started an ecotour business twenty years ago, providing rustic accommodations, but were too busy with small kids and survival to continue.
 Now they have more time and resources, and are reviving their old dream.
 They have two cabins for travelers, May through mid-October.
 One has electricity and the other is “off the grid”.
 I was given the option and decided to stay in the one off the grid.
 The house did have a gas-powered fireplace and solar-powered lights.
 It was cozy.